W427697/Discord-/MIGRATION.md

 Starting in 7.0, Storybook's build tools add [`"use strict"`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) to the compiled JS output.

 If user code in `.storybook/preview.js` or stories relies on "sloppy" mode behavior, it will need to be updated.
+As a workaround, it is sometimes possible to move the sloppy mode code inside a script tag in `.storybook/preview-head.html`.

 ### Docs Changes